jeffwindsor/dotfiles/README.md

 * `./add {dotfile-configuration-folder}` - links a single configuration folder to the system
 * `./remove {dotfile-configuration-folder}` - removes a single configuration folder from the system
-* `./config {stows-file}` - removes and re-adds a list of configuration folders, automating a complete machine configuration
+* `./config {stows-file}` - removes and re-adds a list of configuration folders (listed in the stows-file), automating a complete machine configuration

-A stows file is a list of dotfile-configuration-folders

 Most of the time I use add or remove to test configurations.
 Then use the stows files to setup a new machine or refresh a specific machine.

 ## You have options to do this differently